-Our Vision, Our Purpose, and the Steering Group & Members that make it happen.
+Our Vision, Our Purpose, and the Vounteers & Members that make it happen.

 is a world in which gender equality, and the contributions and rights of diverse women and girls, are at the forefront of transforming conflict to build peace.

 Reshaping the peace and security dialogue, policy and practice in Australia and our region away from an increasingly militarised and securitised approach towards a transformative women, peace and security agenda.

 Redefining security for all women within Australia’s domestic and foreign policy.

 Harnessing the collective power of women’s movements and peace movements towards our vision in Australia, our region and globally.

 Dr Anu Mundkur is an independent consultant.
 Her areas of expertise include women peace and security; feminist approaches to international relations; gender, women and international aid.
 Anu represents the Coalition on the Australian National Action Plan Inter-Departmental Sub-committee.